alibabacloud-howto/datav-region-drill-down-heat-layer/README.md

 4. Convert geoJSON(collection.json) to TopoJSON

     [Mapshaper](https://mapshaper.org/) can convert a geoJSON file to a TopoJSON file.
-Use it to get geoJSON files.
+Use it to get TopoJSON files.

     Please note that before you import geoJSON file you have to change its name to **collection.json**.
 It affects to TopoJSON property which DataV specifies.
     * Create TopoJSON for world level and country level